MohamadElsadani/MohamadElsadani/README.md

 - 👋 Hi, I’m @MohamadElsadani
 - 👀 I’m interested in ... pyton, java
 - 🌱 I’m currently learning ...
-IoT
+Network security and ccna and mcsa
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 WhatsApp : 01270896101